IMD Global Family Business Center

 LFB continues to be an enormous success, generating much interest from around the world.
 The subsequent demand for custom programs (tailor-made for your family business needs) has increased steadily and in 2004, after welcoming more than 400 families from over 40 countries, we celebrated the 1,000th Family Business participant milestone.

 In 2008, the 20th anniversary of Family Business Research & Education at IMD was marked with the presence of Warren Buffett who engaged openly with faculty and families alike.
 In 2009 the Biennial Family Business Forum was introduced as well as the first program specifically for Chinese family businesses.

 The IMD Global Family Business Center in its current form was officially inaugurated in 2011.
 Growing demand saw the welcome introduction of a new program: Leading the Family Office (LFO) in 2013.

-Today, this Center of excellence is directed by Denise Kenyon-Rouvinez.
-Many prestigious Family Business Faculty have also led the Center over the years, including Emeritus IMD Professor Joachim Schwass most recently.
-All have delivered premium programs and published cutting-edge research and insights in family business, contributing significantly to both the reach and reputation the Center continues to enjoy today.
+Many prestigious Family Business Faculty have led the Center over the years and all have delivered premium programs and published cutting-edge research and insights in family business, contributing significantly to both the reach and reputation the Center continues to enjoy today.